 That’s an important issue, for sure.
 But the incessant focus on who will lead – and on creating proper leadership structures – typically comes out of the whole institutional paradigm they are trying to leave.

-What we fail to realize is that elders (also called pastors, bishops and presbyters depending on your translation) and deacons emerged in the New Testament from fellowship, and not fellowship from elders and deacons.
+What we fail to realize is that elders (also called pastors, bishops and presbyters, depending on your translation) and deacons emerged in the New Testament from fellowship, and not fellowship from elders and deacons.

-Paul appointed elders only AFTER a local church had been operating for awhile.
+For example, Paul appointed elders only AFTER a local church had been operating for awhile.
 By waiting, he could see who organically emerged and were naturally serving as elders.
 This was his unwavering pattern.

 Likewise, Paul sent Titus and Timothy to appoint elders only AFTER the churches he planted first learned to be a functional community that ministered one to another.